 Kripke took some steps in the direction of finding an analytic solution.
 He preferred the strong Kleene three-valued semantics (SK3 semantics below) for which he wrote it was "appropriate" but did not explain why it was appropriate.
 One reason for such a choice is probably that Kripke finds paradoxical sentences meaningful.
-This eliminates the weak Kleene threevalued semantics which corresponds to the idea that paradoxical sentences are meaningless, and thus undetermined.
+This eliminates the weak Kleene three-valued semantics which in the standard interpretation7 corresponds to the idea that paradoxical sentences are meaningless, and thus undetermined.
 Another reason could be that the SK3 semantics has the so-called investigative interpretation.
 According to this interpretation, this semantics corresponds to the classical determination of truth values, whereby all sentences that do not have an already determined value are temporarily considered undetermined.
-When we determine the truth values of these sentences, then we can also determine the truth values of the sentences that are composed of them which were undetermined until then.
-Kripke supplemented this investigative interpretation with an intuition about learning the concept of truth.
+When we determine the truth values of some of these sentences, then we can also determine the truth values of some of the sentences that are composed of them, which were undetermined until then.
+For example, if we know that S is a true sentence and we do not yet know the truth of the sentence T, then according to the classical truth valuation of the conjunction, we do not yet know the truth of the sentence S and T (we will know it only when we know the truth value of the sentence T) but we do know that the disjunction S or T is true.
+This truth valuation corresponds exactly to the SK3 semantics.8 Kripke supplemented this investigative interpretation with an intuition about learning the concept of truth in the presence of the truth predicate.
 That intuition deals with how we can teach someone who is a competent user of an initial language (without the truth predicate "to be true") to use sentences that contain the truth predicate.
 That person knows which sentences of the initial language are true and which are not.
 We give her the rule to assign the attribute "to be true" to the former and deny that attribute to the latter.
 In that way, some new sentences that contain the truth predicate, and which were undetermined until then, become determined.
-So the person gets a new set of true and false sentences with which she continues the procedure.
-This intuition leads directly to the minimal fixed point of the SK3 semantics (MIFPSK3 below) as an analytically acceptable model for the logical concept of truth.
+So, the person gets a new set of true and false sentences with which she continues the procedure.
+This intuition leads directly to the minimal fixed point of the SK3 semantics (MIFPSK3 below) as an analytically acceptable model for the concept of truth.